meistro57/AI-Development-Team/README.md

 - **`web_frontend.py`** – Flask application with a form for creating projects using the server.
 - **`cli.py`** – Simple command line tool to create and list projects.
 - **`templates/index.html`** – HTML template used by the web interface.
+- **Persistent storage** – Projects are saved to a SQLite database.
+- **Authentication** – Basic auth can protect the web UI when enabled.
+- **GitHub integration** – New projects may be pushed to GitHub automatically.
 - **Tests** – Scripts such as `test_mcp.py` and `simple_mcp_test.py` show how to interact with the server.
 - **Configuration** – Example systemd service and MCP configuration are located in the `config/` folder.
 - **`OLLAMA_SETUP.md`** – Detailed guide for running the project with Ollama as a local language model.